 This course is an introduction to the Dutch language for students who speak German.
 It will be divided into two parts:

-A) Writing skills: i.e. Dutch grammar, translation into English and text comprehension (reading different types of texts and answering questions in Dutch;
+A) Writing skills: i.e. Dutch grammar and text comprehension (reading different types of texts and answering questions in Dutch;

 B) Oral and listening skills (including role-plays based on the set coursebook, general conversation and listening exercises).